 I’d build a solid gold one for whoever could sit through reading it.

 Utility is the most essential element of quality content on the internet.
-People like content that is not only interesting, but also adds value to their life.
+People like content that's not only interesting, but also adds value to their life.

 The post should appeal to people interested in the topic, as well as those looking to take action.